How to Improve Email Delivery

 3. Use an SMTP Plugin

 Whilst ensuring SPF and DKIM are set-up correctly at your domain are excellent first steps to ensuring email deliverability, the most popular and probably most successful method is to use an SMTP plugin.
-I recommend using the Postman SMTP Mailer/Email Log plugin as it features an easy to use set-up wizard to get you started.
+I recommend using the Post SMTP Mailer/Email Log plugin as it features an easy to use set-up wizard to get you started.
 Additionally, the included email log allows you to check if emails have been sent out from your WordPress website.
-If emails are showing in the email log but not arriving in an inbox, it’s possible that they’re getting marked as SPAM.
+If emails are showing in the email log but not arriving in an inbox, it’s possible that they’re getting marked as SPAM / being blocked at the host / being stopped somewhere else along the way.

 4. Getting Marked as SPAM?